 - Write alarm rules to reprioritize or suppress alarms and to define your SLA parameters.

-- Use Cumulocity Event Language to implement real-time business rules.
+- Use realtime to implement real-time business rules.
 For example, get an email when critical events happen, or trigger automated actions on devices in that case.

 - Set up a graphical dashboard with your most important KPIs.

 - Subscribe to plugins that contribute new functionality to the Cumulocity IoT application.

 Cumulocity IoT exposes its complete functionality through programming interfaces (APIs).
 This means that all of Cumulocity IoT’s functionality is available for you to use in different contexts outside of what Cumulocity IoT directly provides - in your own applications, in your own devices.
 See the Cumulocity IoT OpenAPI Specification for details.